krishdeva01/RAG_PDF_Chatbot/README.md

 - Python (>=3.8)
 - Node.js (>=16.x)
 - PostgreSQL (if using a database other than SQLite)
-- Redis (if using Celery for async tasks)
 - pip & virtualenv (for managing Python dependencies)
 - yarn or npm (for managing React dependencies)